innolitics/rdm/rdm/base/software_plan.md

 **Input:** SDS

-Begin a new git branch, as discussed in the [Unit Implementation and Testing Activity](#unit-implementation-and-testing), but before implementing the change request, document a detailed design either within the SDS or as code comments, as appropriate, for each new software item{% if system.auditor_notes %} [62304:5.4.2]{% endif %}.
+Begin a new git branch, as discussed in the [unit implementation and testing activity](#unit-implementation-and-testing), but before implementing the change request, document a detailed design either within the SDS or as code comments, as appropriate, for each new software item{% if system.auditor_notes %} [62304:5.4.2]{% endif %}.
 These detailed designs should be stored as closely as possible to their corresponding source files.
 As appropriate, write out function signatures for the essential procedures, functions, classes, and/or modules involved with the change request.

 Detailed designs for interfaces between software items and external components (hardware or software) should be included as appropriate{% if system.auditor_notes %} [62304:5.4.3]{% endif %}.